 The Company was incorporated in the State of Nevada on September 7, 1999.
 In September 1999 the Company purchased three mineral claims representing forty-four units, situated in the Greenwood Mining Division in the Province of British Columbia, Canada.

-The Company's principal business plan is to acquire, explore and develop mineral properties and to ultimately seek earnings by exploiting any available from the mineral claims.
+The Company's principal business plan is to acquire, explore and develop mineral properties and to ultimately seek earnings by exploiting the mineral claims.

-The Company has been in the exploration stage since its formation in September 1999 and has not yet realized any revenues from its planned operations.
+The Company has been in the exploration stage since its formation on September 7, 1999 and has not yet realized any revenues from its planned operations.
 It is primarily engaged in the acquisition, exploration and development of mining properties.
-Upon location of a reserve with commercial potential, the Company expects to actively prepare the site for its extraction and enter a development stage.
+Upon location of a commercial mineable reserve, the Company will actively prepare the site for extraction and enter a development stage.
 At present, management devotes most of its activities to raise sufficient funds to further explore and develop its mineral properties.
 Planned principal activities have not yet begun.
 The ability of the Company to emerge from the exploration stage with respect to any planned principal business activity is dependent upon its successful efforts to raise additional equity financing and/or attain profitable mining operations.
 Management has plans to seek additional capital through a private placement and public offering of its common stock.
 There is no guarantee that the Company will be able to complete any of the above objectives.
 These factors raise substantial doubt regarding the Company's ability to continue as a going concern.

-At September 30, 2003, the Company had a working capital deficit of \$14,348 and an accumulated deficit of \$392,962.
+At December 31, 2003, the Company had a working capital deficit of \$15,062.
+A minimum of \$3,000 per quarter is needed to cover expenses.
+Thus in the next year the Company will require \$27,062 to cover both new expenses and preserve working capital.
+This amount would operate the Company but leave little or nothing for exploration.
 The Company expects to fund itself in the next twelve months by sales of shares.